AsavarTzeth/docker-owncloud/README.md

 By default the entrypoint script will create a self-signed certificate and place it in */etc/ssl/nginx/*.
 You may change the location to fit your need with the honored environment variables listed above.

-Currently the best way of adding a cert & key to your container is with a Dockerfile, using "ADD /path/to/ssl/on/host /etc/ssl/nginx/ssl.(crt|key)".
-This requires full knowledge of Dockerfiles and is not ideal for users.
-I would prefer it if docker.io added support for "docker add" as a command line argument.
+Currently the best way of adding a cert & key to your container is with a Dockerfile, using the docker ADD instruction.
+This requires full knowledge of Dockerfiles and is not ideal for some users.
+I would prefer it if docker.io added support for running "docker add" on the command line.

 If anyone have a user-friendly way of adding files to already built and running containers, please share it.